solita/solita.github.com/_posts/2017-03-08-isolated-integration-testing-with-clojure-and-postgres.md

 Here "Message insertion" is an ordinary integration test.
 The test is about sending a message from foo to bar.
 For this test it's required that we create a room, a couple of users foo and bar, and put these users inside the room as participants.
 It's a given that all of above insertion points are susceptible to failure.
 For an integration test that's probably okay.
 We do want to know if something doesn't work between multiple components, or we risk ending up with [broken software](https://twitter.com/ThePracticalDev/status/687672086152753152).

-Still, how do I know if it's just the depending models breaking up or the model-under-test that's broken as well?
-I would somehow need to temporarily disable my foreign key checks to insert just the message.
-One thought was to to operate the foreign keys manually, dropping them and creating them to each table before and after my test cases had run.
+Still, how do I quickly tell if it's just the depending models breaking up or the model-under-test that's broken as well?
+For that, I would need separate tests in which I temporarily disable my foreign key checks to insert just the message.
+One solution would be to to operate the foreign keys manually, dropping them and creating them to each table before and after my test cases had run.
 The problem was, this was a potentially faltering mechanism when all I really needed was a simple switch command from postgres and maybe some light wrappers in Clojure.

 Turns out, you might be able to implement this simply with postgres (and Clojure).